Vintharas/js13k-spaceshooter/README.md

     - when doing things for the first time
       - asteroids
       - claiming planets
-    - [*] when counter gets down
     - when energy runs out
     - arbitrary thoughts from hal
     - when visiting new systems...
 - delay start of first screen till patterns are loaded in memory
+- refactor to make use of config file again

 - good to haves
   - resize canvas on screen change
   - do inside planets travel faster?
   - pixel font

-* Size.
+- Size.
 Get under 13 K mother fucker
   - refactor offscreen canvas remove
   - refactor collision engine
   - refactor particle generator
   - UI bars in shell, use one single component
-* Regressions
+- Regressions
   - BUG.
 Fix regression with alien ships following the ship
   - BUG.
 Collisions with asteroids
-* Playability and Basic gameplay
+- Playability and Basic gameplay
   - [*] Fix player bullet shooting.
 It looks weird.
 I think it has to do with the speed of the ship.
   - [*] detect enemies in radar